akbarrafiey/sp25-ml6923/syllabus.md

 ### Regrade Requests

 If you feel that the grader has made a mistake, you may submit a regrade request via Gradescope within *one week* of the grades being released.
+Or you can contact the TAs on Ed, who will escalate to me as necessary.
 Note that part of your grade is clarity, so if your answer was mostly right but unclear you may still not receive full credit.